Lynn Montross

 Lynn Montross was born in Battle Creek, Nebraska in 1895, and lived in Denver, Colorado, before moving to Washington, D.C.
 He studied at the University of Nebraska before serving three years in an American Expeditionary Force (AEF) regiment in World War I, and afterward became a free-lance writer for the Chicago Daily News.
 He died in 1961, barely a year after the publication of the third edition his most important book, War Through the Ages.

-Lynn Montress is one of the foremost post-World War II Western military historians.
+Lynn Montross is one of the foremost post-World War II Western military historians.
 From 1950 to 1961 he was a historical writer for the United States Marine Corps and lived in the Washington, D.C. area.
 Though he only published seven books during his life, his insightful monumental lifetime work, War Through the Ages (1960), stands as one of the important works of military history in the 20th century.
 It has been used as a text book by various military academies.